allenai/aristo-leaderboard/propara/evaluator/README.md

 Optional:

-* the flag `--output` writes the overall precision, recall and F1 score to a JSON file.
+* the argument `--output` writes the overall precision, recall and F1 score to a JSON file.
-* the flag `--diagnostics` writes a diagnostic file with process summaries (an intermediate representation of each process) and their scores.
+* the argument `--diagnostics` writes a diagnostic file with process summaries (an intermediate representation of each process) and their scores.
-* the flag `--sentences` reads sentences from a sentences file and includes them in the diagnostics file.
+* the argument `--sentences` reads sentences from a sentences file and includes them in the diagnostics file.
 See [sentences.tsv files in the ../data directory](../data/).

 ## Evaluation process